OSVVM/Documentation/README.rst

       - `DpRam  <https://github.com/OSVVM/DpRam>`_

-Note all of the OSVVM verification components use the model independent transaction interfaces which are defined in `OSVVM-Common <https://github.com/OSVVM/OSVVM-Common>`_.
+Note all of the OSVVM verification components use the model independent transaction interfaces which are defined in `OSVVM Common <https://github.com/OSVVM/OSVVM-Common>`_.
 It is required to be in the directory `OsvvmLibraries/Common `.